Stratification for Nonlinear Semidefinite Programming: Smoothness of on the fixed-index manifold

+For notational simplicity, we suppress the indices $p,q$ and write $\mathcal{M}$ for the fixed stratum under consideration.

+The $C^\infty$-smoothness of $\Pi_{\mathbb{S}^n_+}$ on $\mathcal{M}_{p,q}$ guarantees that the normal directions $W_1(z)$ and $W_2(z)$ defined in Proposition~\ref{prop:char_of_dstat} are smooth on $\widetilde{\mathcal{M}}_{p,q}$ (which is formally established in Lemma~\ref{lemma: W-smooth-on-M}).
+Concurrently, this property ensures that the retraction $R_{\widetilde{\mathcal{M}}}$ introduced in Section~\ref{section:sub-SLMN} preserves this smoothness on $\widetilde{\mathcal{M}}_{p,q}$.
+For notational brevity, we suppress the subscripts $p, q$ and denote the relevant manifolds simply as $\mathcal{M}$ and $\widetilde{\mathcal{M}}$, as the specific indices are mathematically immaterial to the local analysis.
+The subsequent proofs rely on analytic functional calculus.
+We briefly recall the relevant facts and refer to~\cite[Chapter~VII]{conway1994course} or~\cite[Sections~2.2--2.3]{simon2015operator} for background.

-Roughly speaking, in complex analysis, the Cauchy integral formula allows us to recover an analytic function $f(z)$ using a contour integral:
+Recall that in complex analysis, the classical Cauchy integral formula provides an integral representation of a scalar analytic function $f(\zeta)$ evaluated at $\zeta \in \mathbb{C}$ via the contour integral:

-where $\Gamma$ encloses $z$.
-This formula not only reconstructs $f$ but also permits differentiation under the integral, implying $f$ is analytic (hence infinitely differentiable).
-For a symmetric matrix $A \in \Sbb^n$, a similar process called \emph{analytic functional calculus} defines $f(A)$ for an analytic $f$ via a similar contour integral:
+where the contour $\Gamma$ encloses $\zeta$.
+This representation facilitates differentiation under the integral sign, thereby guaranteeing infinite differentiability.
+Analogously, for a symmetric matrix $A \in \mathbb{S}^n$, analytic functional calculus defines the matrix-valued function $f(A)$ for an analytic function $f$ via the contour integral:

-Here, $\Gamma$ encloses the spectrum (i.e. its eigenvalues) of $A$ and $(zI - A)^{-1}$ is called the resolvent of $A$.
-This mirrors the Cauchy formula.
-For a serious treatment, we will recommend \cite[Chapter VII]{conway1994course}, which is a classical textbook on advanced functional analysis, or \cite[Sections 2.2 \& 2.3]{simon2015operator}, which covers a detailed discussion and some historical materials.
-The following theorem is taken from \cite[Chapter VII]{conway1994course}.
+where the contour $\Gamma \subset \mathbb{C}$ strictly encloses the spectrum (i.e., the set of eigenvalues) of $A$, and $(zI - A)^{-1}$ denotes the resolvent matrix.
+This construction directly mirrors the scalar Cauchy formula.
+For a rigorous treatment, we refer the reader to the classical text on functional analysis by Conway~\cite[Chapter~VII]{conway1994course} or to Simon~\cite[Sections~2.2 and~2.3]{simon2015operator} for a detailed exposition.